Test Review Chapters 8-14

 1. This natural level was a function of individual and business interaction.

-2. V and T were essentially unalterable which meant changes in M would change P and not the natural
+2. V and T were essentially unalterable which meant changes in M would change P and not

-level of T.
+the natural level of T.

 3. Government should therefore refrain from interfering with market activity by adjusting the money

-4. Came into disfavor in the 1930's with the popularity of Keynesian economics which stated that real
+4. Came into disfavor in the 1930's with the popularity of Keynesian economics which stated that

-changed by affecting aggregate demand.
+real output could be changed by affecting aggregate demand.